Adrian Grenier: SHFT.com

 An advocate of sustainable living, Grenier and his business partner and film producer Peter Glatzer founded the lifestyle brand SHFT.com in 2010.
 SHFT is a brand that promotes sustainability through film, design, art, and culture and lives both online and offline.

 SHFT has partnered with brands such as Ford Motor Company, AOL/Huffington Post, Virgin America, Stonyfield Farm, The W Hollywood, The Weather Channel, and Estée Lauder.
 In its second year, SHFT won two Webby Awards for best website in its category.

 In 2014, Grenier and Glatzer partnered with Stone Barns Center for Food and Agriculture to create SHFT Mobile Kitchen Classroom – a teaching kitchen on wheels for high-school students in New York City.

 United Nations Environment Goodwill Ambassador

 On World Environment Day 2017, Grenier was appointed as a goodwill ambassador for the United Nations Environment Programme.
 Grenier was chosen due to his work with the Lonely Whale Foundation.
 In his role, Grenier advocates for reducing single-use plastic and for the protection of marine species.

 Bitcoin

 Grenier is a Bitcoin advocate and is developing a farming community in Texas that would use cryptocurrency for exchange.

 Personal life

 Grenier married Jordan Roemmele in a ceremony in Morocco in 2022.
 They had a son in June 2023.
 On November 5, 2024, they announced that they are expecting their second child.

+Political views

+During the 2016 United States presidential election, Grenier endorsed Democratic nominee Hillary Clinton, writing that the country needed "a president that will lead us to a brighter environmental future".
+He criticized statements by Donald Trump about climate change, calling them "extremely destructive".